urvashirau/Interactive-Imaging-with-CASA6/README.md

 An example Screenshot from the Casa6_synthesis_tools version is shown below.
 A single point source (the above MS) is imaged with user-controlled values of 'cycleniter' before each major cycle and an interactively-drawn mask.

 ![Demo](./Casa6_synthesis_tools/example_intclean_app1.png)

+Note : After running the app, if the server is stopped from the command line but the browser window is still open, you may run into this known dash bug : https://github.com/plotly/dash/issues/920    .
+The solution for now is to close the browser tab.